rgambord/c99-doc/doc/sections/7/2/index.rst

 .. _9899_7.2p2:

+.. container:: snum

+   :ref:`2 <9899_7.2p2>`

-:ref:`2 <9899_7.2p2>` The assert macro shall be implemented as a macro, not as an actual function.
+The assert macro shall be implemented as a macro, not as an actual function.
 If the macro definition is suppressed in order to access an actual function, the behavior is undefined.